pdiazs/RepData_PeerAssessment1/PA1_template.md

 ```

-The statistics now split between the two groups
+The statistics now split between the two groups.

-For weekends
+a) For weekends

 ```r
 mean(agresteps_we$x, na.rm = TRUE)